benhoyt/benhoyt.github.com/writings/micropledge.md

 ## Why we failed

 microPledge wasn't a complete failure: we had about 1200 users, 105 projects created, and about $25,000 pledged.
 A small handful few of those projects reached their target.
-But we launched, got a little bit of traction, then floundered, and ultimately failed.
+But we launched, got a little bit of traction, then floundered and ran out of money, and ultimately failed.

 Below I describe the various reasons why I think we failed.
 It's easy to see why in retrospect, but these things weren't obvious to three young software geeks in 2006.